What if you always thought you were allergic to the antibiotic penicillin—and then found out you weren’t?

 If it turns out that patients with a history of penicillin allergy can actually tolerate it, then this safer, less costly drug becomes an option for them whenever they need it.

 - Skin test—The doctor delivers a small amount of a penicillin derivative through a scratch in the skin and watches for a reaction like redness or a small bump.
 Then the doctor injects another small amount under the skin and continues to watch for a reaction.

 - Challenge—If the skin testing is negative after a few minutes, there’s a 98 to 99 percent chance that the patient can tolerate penicillin.
 To be 100 percent sure, the doctor gives the patient an oral challenge—a dose of penicillin by mouth.
 “If testing is positive at any point, we do say you are still allergic to penicillin,” Dr. Hartog said.

-In Spectrum Health’s adult and pediatric allergy and immunology clinics, Dr. Hartog and his colleague Theodore Kelbel, MD, began testing and challenging patients routinely about six months ago.
+In Spectrum Health’s adult and pediatric allergy and immunology clinics, Dr. Hartog and his colleague Theodore Kelbel, MD, began testing and challenging patients routinely more than a year ago.